LeakIX/yara-repo-leakix/README.md

 This repository contains LeakIX's custom rules for the files.leakix.net project.

-They are mainly focused towards indexing web-shells and suspicious content used for pre-exploitation.
+They are mainly focused towards:

+- Web shells
+- Exploits
+- Post-exploitation content
+- Phishing kits